modcavestory/modcavestory.github.io/docs/api/tsc.md

 ModCS.Tsc.GetArgument(no)
 ```

 During a custom TextScript command, get the `no` argument of the running command.
+Calling this function will also 'skip' the argument from the TSC parser.

 ## Custom Commands